Matt-A-Bennett/vim-surround-funk/README.md

 # surround-funk.vim (version 1.0.0)

-This was inspired by tpope's [surround.vim](https://github.com/tpope/vim-surround) and allows you to delete, change and yank a surrounding function along with its additional arguments.
+This was inspired by tpope's [surround.vim plugin](https://github.com/tpope/vim-surround) and allows you to delete, change and yank a surrounding function along with its additional arguments.
 With the surrounding function in the unnamed register, you can 'grip' a word or another function with it.
 'Gripping' will wrap/encompass a word or function with the one you have in the unnamed register (see below).

 ## Usage